-These academic, peer-reviewed studies confirm that widowhood is a transition during which women want to understand and feel more confident about their financial situations.
-Most respondents indicated that having a trusted financial advisor (one who is competent, honest, and kind) can play a paramount role in achieving both goals.
+These studies confirm that widowhood is a transition during which women want and need to feel more confident about, and to understand more about, their financial situations.
+Most respondents indicated that having a trusted financial advisor (one who is not only competent, but also unbiased, honest and kind) can play a paramount role in achieving both goals.

-Yet, considering that 70% of widows fire their financial advisors after a spouse's death, there's no question that many widows have trouble finding advisors who inspire the confidence they require to work through their transitions successfully.
+Yet, when you consider that 70% of widows fire their financial advisors after a spouse's death, there's no question that many widows have trouble finding advisors who inspire the kind of confidence they require to work through their transitions successfully.